-- 5. FULL NAME OF CONTRIBUTOR: Enter the full name of the contributor.
-If the contributor is an individual, enter the full first and last name, and suffix (Jr., III, etc.) if applicable.
-If the contributor is an entity, enter the full name of the entity. - "Out-of-State PAC" box: If the contributor is an out-of-state political committee, check the box.
+5. FULL NAME OF CONTRIBUTOR: Enter the full name of the contributor.

+"Out-of-State PAC" box: If the contributor is an out-of-state political committee, check the box.
 Certain restrictions apply to contributions from out-of-state PACs.
 The fact that a political committee has a mailing address outside of Texas does not mean that the committee is an out-of-state PAC for purposes of these restrictions.
 A political committee that has a campaign treasurer appointment on file in Texas is not an out-of-state PAC.
 A political committee that makes most of its political expenditures outside of Texas may be an out-of-state PAC.
 A political committee must determine if it is an out-of-state PAC.

-If the contributor is an out-of-state political committee from which you accepted more than \$1,110 in the reporting period (including pledges or loans from sources other than financial institutions that have been in business for more than a year), you must include one of the following with your report:
+If the contributor is an out-of-state political committee from which the committee accepted more than \$1,110 in the reporting period, (including pledges or loans from sources other than financial institutions that have been in business for more than a year) you must include one of the following with your report:

-- a written statement, certified by an office of the out-of-state political committee, listing the full name and address of each person who contributed more than \$220 to the out-of-state political committee during the 12 months immediately preceding the contribution; or - a copy of the out-of-state political committee's statement of organization filed as required by law with the Federal Election Commission (FEC) and certified by an officer of the out-of-state committee.
+- a copy of the out-of-state PAC's statement of organization filed as required by law with the FEC and certified by an officer of the out-of-state PAC; or - a written statement, certified by an officer of the out-of-state PAC, listing the full name and address of each person who contributed more than \$110 to the out-of-state PAC during the 12 months immediately preceding the contribution.

-If the contributor is an out-of-state political committee from which you accepted \$1,110 or less (including pledges) during the reporting period, you must include one of the following with your report:
+If the contributor is an out-of-state political committee from which the committee accepted \$1,110 or less (including pledges) during the reporting period, you must include one of the following with your report:

-- a copy of the out-of-state political committee's statement of organization filed as required by law with the FEC and certified by an officer of the out-of-state committee; or - a document listing the committee's name, address and phone number; the name of the person appointing the committee's campaign treasurer; and the name, address and phone number of the committee's campaign treasurer.
+- a copy of the out-of-state political committee's statement of organization filed as required by law with the FEC and certified by an officer of the out-of-state committee. - a document listing the committee's name, address and phone number; the name of the person appointing the committee's campaign treasurer; and the name, address and phone number of the committee's campaign treasurer.